TABLE OF CONTENT

 STATE THE FOLLOWING STATEMENT IS TRUE OR FALSE AND EXPLAIN IT:-

-1. As marketers embraced the concept of integrated marketing communications, they began to reply primarily on media advertising.
+- As marketers embraced the concept of integrated marketing communications, they began to reply primarily on media advertising.

 ANS – The following statement is False.

 EXPLANATION – As marketers embraced the concept of integrated marketing communications, they began asking their ad agencies to coordinate the use of a variety of promotional tools rather than relying primarily on media advertising.
-A number of companies also began to look beyond traditional advertising agencies and use other types of promotional specialists.
+A number of companies also began to look beyond traditional advertising agencies and use other types of promotional specialists. - The integrated marketing communications approach calls for a centralized messaging function so that everything a company says and does communicates a common theme and positioning.

 ANS – The following statement is True

 EXPLANATION – The integrated marketing communications approach seeks to have all of a company’s marketing and promotional activities project a consistent, unified image to the marketplace.
-It recognizes that every customer interaction with a company or brand across a host of contact points represents an opportunity to deliver on the brand promise, strengthen customer relationships, and deepen loyalty.
+It recognizes that every customer interaction with a company or brand across a host of contact points represents an opportunity to deliver on the brand promise, strengthen customer relationships, and deepen loyalty. - The goal of integrated marketing communications (IMC) is to generate both short-term financial returns and build long-term brand and shareholder value.

 ANS – The following statement is True

 EXPLANATION -Integrated marketing communications is a strategic business process used to plan, develop, execute, and evaluate coordinated, measurable, persuasive brand communications programs overtime with consumers, customers, prospects, employees, associates, and other targeted relevant external and internal audiences.
-The goal is to generate both shortterm financial returns and build long-term brand and shareholder value.
+The goal is to generate both shortterm financial returns and build long-term brand and shareholder value. - The non-personal nature of advertising means that there is generally ample opportunity for immediate feedback from the message recipient.

 ANS – The following statement is False

 EXPLANATION The non-personal nature of advertising means that there is generally no opportunity for immediate feedback from the message recipient (except in direct-response advertising).
-Therefore, before the message is sent, the advertiser must consider how the audience will interpret and respond to it.
+Therefore, before the message is sent, the advertiser must consider how the audience will interpret and respond to it. - An advantage of publicity over other forms of promotion is its credibility.

 The following statement is True

-ANS – EXPLANATION: Consumers generally tend to be less\ sceptical toward favourable information about a product or service when it comes from a source they perceive as unbiased.
+ANS – EXPLANATION: Consumers generally tend to be less\ sceptical toward favourable information about a product or service when it comes from a source they perceive as unbiased. - The first step in the IMC planning process is to review the marketing plan and objectives.

 ANS – The following statement is True

 EXPLANATION: The first step in the IMC planning process is to review the marketing plan and objectives.
-Before developing a promotional plan, marketers must understand where the company (or the brand) has been, its current position in the market, where it intends to go, and how it plans to get there.
+Before developing a promotional plan, marketers must understand where the company (or the brand) has been, its current position in the market, where it intends to go, and how it plans to get there

 CHOOSE THE CORRECT OPTION :-